 Which is Best?

 Squarespace and Weebly are fundamentally different in several ways.
 Squarespace tends to be all-inclusive, with little need for plug-ins or add-ons.
 With great themes, and a clean, organized editor, Squarespace offers professional capabilities to anyone, regardless of your background.
 Weebly is a bit more customizable on the other hand, with a large app store and more freedom in the editor.
 Weebly has a free version and a very cheap version but we do not recommend those unless for a school project.
-Choose between Squarespace and Weebly based on the features you care the most about, broken down in this essential comparison guide for 2020.
+So which should you choose; Weebly or Squarespace?

 When reviewing these options including Squarespace and Weebly, you must compare the features, assigning weight to the ones you care the most about, to come to a conclusion.
 Pricing isn’t enough to help you make a determination so it’s important to consider what is and isn’t offered.
 This guide will break down the features of both builders including design abilities and available apps to help you choose whether Squarespace or Weebly is right for you.